What is the Difference Between Medical Billing and Medical Coding?

 - International Classification of Diseases (ICD-9) – This is a set of codes to identify diseases

 Medical coding professionals must be proficient in all coding processes.
 Medical Billers and Coders work together to facilitate accurate claims which will allow for expedited claim payments.

 Why Learn Both?

 Medical facilities combine the two roles of billing and coding into one position.
-Being proficient in both will make you more employable by many types of businesses.
+Being proficient in both will make you more employable by many types of facilities.

 What Training is Required?

 Most employers require a high school diploma and certification for both billing and coding.
-The successful applicants are often those that have a more intensive education in both coding and billing.
-Pittsburgh Career Institute offers a Medical Billing and Coding program that is designed to give you the advantage you need to pursue this career!
+The successful applicants are often those that have a more extensive education in both coding and billing.
+Pittsburgh Career Institute offers a Medical Billing and Coding program that is designed to give you the advantage you need to pursue these careers.

 Are you interested in learning more about medical coding and billing?
 Our program at PCI helps graduates to be more prepared for the workforce.
 Contact us to learn more information about a medical coding and billing education at Pittsburgh Career Institute!